mwpearce/vscode-cfn-nag/README.md

 ## License

-This extension is open-sources under the MIT license in the LICENSE file of this repository.
+This extension is open-sourced under the MIT license in the LICENSE file of this repository.